lmammino/jwtinfo/README.md

-# jwtcrack
+# jwtinfo

-A JWT cracker written in Rust
+A command line tool to get information about JWT tokens